PARADOZX/made_to_fit/README.md

 ## Installation

 Installation is easy.
-Simply clone Made To Fit <b>'git clone https://github.com/PARADOZX/made_to_fit.git'</b> to the appropriate directory.
+Simply clone Made To Fit <b>git clone https://github.com/PARADOZX/made_to_fit.git</b> to the appropriate directory.
 The last step is to include the javascript file <b>made_to_fit.js</b> in your HTML using the 'script' tag.

 ## Usage